-Fircrest's commercial mixed use neighborhoods fronting on Mildred and 19th Streets are thriving centers of commercial activity supported by a mix of newly constructed housing.
+Fircrest's mixed-use neighborhoods in the 19th and Mildred area are thriving centers of commercial activity supported by a mix of newly constructed housing.
 Historic neighborhood commercial centers on Regents Boulevard are outstanding places, at a smaller scale, to work, shop, live and recreate.
-Attractive offices, stores, services and residential developments have contributed to a new level of vibrancy in the community, while retaining a comfortable, connected feel that appeals to residents, business and visitors.
+Attractive new housing, restaurants, offices, retail shops, and services have contributed to a new level of vibrancy in the community, while retaining a comfortable, connected feel that appeals to residents, business and visitors.